Find Trade Colleges

 • Select materials and patterns, and trace patterns onto materials to be cut out.

-What a Shoe & Leather Worker or Repairer Should Know
+What Every Shoe & Leather Worker or Repairer Should Know

-These are the skills Shoe and Leather Workers and Repairers say are the most useful in their careers:
+When polled, Shoe and Leather Workers and Repairers say the following skills are most frequently used in their jobs:

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.